Pull

 attr-name = an edn keyword that names an attr

-An attribute spec names an attribute, with an optional leading underscore on the local name to reverse the direction of navigation.
+An attribute spec names an attribute, with an optional leading underscore on the name part of the keyword to reverse the direction of navigation.

 Attribute Name Example